 You can toss this together and serve it warm or let it cool to room temperature.
 Since kale is such a sturdy green and doesn’t wilt like lettuce, you could store the salad in the refrigerator for a couple hours before eating.

-If you are into eating kale, give this cranberry orange dressing a try.
+If you are into eating kale, give this kale salad with cranberry orange dressing a try.
 It’s very tasty.
 Here’s the recipe.

 - 3 tbsp olive oil

 - 1/2 red onion , sliced vertically into slivers